Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Results

 \subsection{Finite populations:}

-We mentioned above that many analytic approaches have been developed to find an expression for the speed of adaptation in large asexual populations~\cite{RWC2003,DF2007,BRW2008,RBW2008}. \citeN{PSK2010} summarized these developments and compared simulation results with the proposed analytic expressions.
+We mentioned before that many analytic approaches have been developed to find an expression for the speed of adaptation in large asexual populations~\cite{RWC2003,DF2007,BRW2008,RBW2008}. \citeN{PSK2010} summarized these developments and compared simulation results with the proposed analytic expressions.
 The approximation of \citeN{RBW2008} turned out to be quite accurate in a wide range of parameters.
 The only disadvantage of this approach is that the speed is obtained as an implicit function of $N$ (see below).
 In this section, we will find a mathematical formula for the speed of adaptation in sexual populations, using both the suggested formula for asexuals and the results for the infinite population dynamics in the previous section.

-For an infinite population, as we have seen above, the detailed form of the mutational probability distribution $g_0(k_1,k_2)$ affects the speed.
-However, for plausible values of the mutation rate and the selection coefficient such infinite population effects become observable only for unrealistically large populations.
-To be concrete, it was shown by \citeN{PSK2010} that population sizes of order $N \sim 10^{1500}$ are required to reach the infinite population regime for $s=0.02$ and $U=10^{-5}$.
-Hence, for a finite population of realistic size, the exact form of the mutation probability is not important provided the probability of having $n$ mutations in one generation decreases as $U^n$ with $U \ll 1$.
+For an infinite population, as shown in APPENDIX A, the precise form of the mutational probability distribution $g_0(k_1,k_2)$ affects the speed.
+However, for plausible values of the mutation rate and the selection coefficient such infinite population effects become observable only for unrealistically large populations \cite{PSK2010}, see DISCUSSION for a detailed argument.
 In the following we therefore use \eqref{Eq:mut} and set $s_1 = s_2 = s$ for the reasons mentioned previously.
+This implies that at most one mutation can occur per individual in each generation, and all mutations have the same selective effect $s$.

 We begin with a discussion of the speed for asexual populations.
 As was illustrated by \citeN{PSK2010}, the speed for the asexual version of our model ($r=0$) is well approximated by the implicit equation